 - Is the duration of treatment long enough for me?

 - Does the program offer 12-step programs or other peer support groups?

 You should also consider the cost of rehab and whether your insurance will cover the costs.
 You can also talk to the rehab center about financial assistance that may be available to you.

-If you or someone you love is considering addiction treatment and you are wondering what is rehab like, call 800-662-4357 to speak with an addiction treatment specialist about rehab programs available near you.
+If you or someone you love is considering addiction treatment and you are wondering what is rehab like, call 800-914-7089 (Who Answers?) to get help today.

 - National Institute on Drug Abuse (2018).
 Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition).

 - National Institute on Drug Abuse (2019).
 Treatment Approaches for Drug Addiction.

 - Substance Abuse and Mental Health Services Administration (SAMHSA).
 (2019).
 Treatment Options.